Baal Shem Tov: Legacy

 The old synagogue of Medzhybizh (c.
 1915).
 This building, which was never used by Israel (he preferred an alternate minyan), burned during World War II.
 Today a replica attracts tourists to Medzhybizh under the name "Baal Shem Tov Shul".
 A second replica opened in 2022 as a community synagogue in Wesley Hills, NY.

 An 18th-century Kabbalistic siddur in the Chabad library.
 Chabad claims that Israel used this siddur.

 Israel ben Eliezer left no books; a kabbalistic commentary on Psalm 107, ascribed to him (Zhytomyr, 1804), Sefer miRabbi Yisrael Baal Shem-tov, is not genuine.
-Therefore, the only record of his teachings is in his utterances as recorded in the works of his disciples.
+The only record of his teachings is in his utterances as recorded in the works of his disciples.
 Most are found in the works of Jacob Joseph of Polnoy.
-Since Hasidism, immediately after the death of its founder, was divided into various parties, each claiming for itself the authority of Besht, the utmost caution is necessary for judging the authenticity of utterances ascribed to Besht.
+Since Hasidism immediately after its founder's death was divided into various parties, each claiming for itself the authority of Besht, utmost caution is necessary for judging the authenticity of utterances ascribed to Besht.

-Jacob Joseph quotes over eight hundred teachings of Israel in his books.
-Jacob Joseph sometimes states that he's unsure if a quote is the "exact" words of the Baal Shem Tov, implying that other quotes are verbatim.
+Jacob Joseph quotes over 800 teachings of Israel in his books.
+Jacob Joseph sometimes says he is unsure whether a quote is the "exact" words of the Baal Shem Tov, implying that other quotes are verbatim.

-The later developments of Hasidism are unintelligible without consideration of Besht's reputed opinions concerning man's proper relation with the universe.
+The later developments of Hasidism are unintelligible without consideration of Besht's reputed opinions on man's proper relation with the universe.
 True worship of God consists of cleaving to and unifying with God.
 He is supposed to have said, "The ideal of man is to be a revelation himself, clearly to recognize himself as a manifestation of God."
 Mysticism, then, is not the Kabbalah, which everyone may learn.
-That sense of true oneness, which is usually as strange, unintelligible, and incomprehensible to mankind as dancing is to a dove.
-However, someone capable of this feeling is endowed with a genuine intuition, and the perception of such a man is prophecy according to the degree of his insight.
-From this it results, in the first place, that the ideal man may lay claim to authority equal, in a certain sense, to the authority of the Prophets.
+That sense of true oneness is usually as strange, unintelligible, and incomprehensible to mankind as dancing to a dove, but someone capable of this feeling is endowed with a genuine intuition, and the perception of such a man is prophecy according to the degree of his insight.
+From this it results that the ideal man may lay claim to authority equal, in a certain sense, to the authority of the Prophets.
 This focus on oneness and personal revelation help earn his mystical interpretation of Judaism the title of Panentheism.